English Language WAEC Syllabus: Below is this year’s Waec Syllabus for English. Note that this syllabus is for both internal and external candidates.

 In the testing of figurative language, candidates will be expected to recognize when an expression is used figuratively rather than literally.

-- (i) The patterns of changes in word forms that indicate number, tense, degree, etc.;
+- The patterns of changes in word forms that indicate number, tense, degree, etc.;

-- (iii) The use of structural words e.g. conjunctions, articles, determiners, prepositions, etc.
+- The use of structural words, e.g. conjunctions, articles, determiners, prepositions, etc.

-This paper will test candidates‟ knowledge of Oral English.
-There will be three alternatives for this paper: Alternative A for School Candidates in The Gambia and Sierra Leone, Alternative B for Private Candidates in The Gambia and Sierra Leone and Alternative C for Nigeria Candidates only.
+This paper will test candidates knowledge of oral English.
+There will be three alternatives for this paper: Alternative A for school candidates in The Gambia and Sierra Leone, Alternative B for private candidates in The Gambia and Sierra Leone, and Alternative C for Nigerian candidates only.

 This paper will be a Listening Comprehension Test.
 This will be made up of 100 multiple-choice objective items: